-- Shut Up, Hannibal!: Narissa taunts Seven about being an xB and suggests she should just kill herself.
+- Shut Up, Hannibal!: Narissa taunts Seven about being an xB and suggests that she should just kill herself.
 Seven responds by kicking her ass and then kicking her down a massive shaft as revenge for Hugh.

 - Space Battle: The Romulan armada unleashes a barrage of disruptor fire against the ship-disabling Orchids while they're in orbit around Coppelius.

 - Stealth Expert: Elnor can out-stealth two spies.
 Narissa and Narek, who are Zhat Vash operatives, aren't aware that Elnor is listening to their conversation off-screen, and when Narek departs from the Artifact, he's clueless that Elnor is tailing him.
-Later, Elnor sneaks into a room on La Sirena and startles Rios, Raffi and Narek; they don't notice Elnor's presence until his tan qalanq is right next to Narek's throat.
+Later, Elnor sneaks into a room on La Sirena and startles Rios, Raffi, and Narek; they don't notice Elnor's presence until his tan qalanq is right next to Narek's throat.

 - Super Strength:

 - As a Romulan, Elnor is stronger than a human, and he punches a couple of Soong-type androids with sufficient force to cause them to fall down.

 - Narek kicks an android hard enough to knock it over.
 Although he's soon overwhelmed by two of them, Narek is stronger than a human by virtue of being a Romulan, and being able to hit the android with that much force is still more than what an average human can do.
 He can also pin Saga to the ground, plus he falls from a great height and lands squarely on his two feet without getting hurt.